tadasgo/ResponsiveWebDesign/3-jakeandelwood/README.md

 - CSS grid
 - Testing out the power of SCSS
-- Putting the skills I learn to practice one more time
+- Putting the skills I learned to practice one more time - repetition is key